Zeanon/klipper/docs/Config_Reference.md

 #   input.
 In such a case, the PWM pin can be used normally, and e.g. a
 #   ground-switched FET(standard fan pin) can be used to control power to
 #   the fan.
+#min_rpm: 0
+#   The minimum expected fan speed in RPM.
+Klipper shuts down if the
+#   fan is enabled but fan RPM reading from the tachometer is below
+#   this value.
+This parameter is optional but tachometer_pin must
+#   be specified for this parameter to be valid.
+#max_error: 3
+#   The maximum amount of times the fan is allowed to be below the expected
+#   RPM.
+This parameter is optional but only allowed when min_rpm is specified.
+#   Usefull for fans that need a ramp up time to get up to speed.
 ```

 ### [multi_fan first_fan]